expo/vscode-expo/CONTRIBUTING.md

 To help keep CI green, please make sure of the following:

-- Run `yarn lint --fix` to fix the formatting of the code.
-Ensure that `yarn lint` succeeds without errors or warnings.
+- Run `npm run lint -- --fix` to fix the formatting of the code.
+Ensure that `npm run lint` succeeds without errors or warnings.
-- Run `yarn build` to ensure the build runs correctly and without errors or warnings.
+- Run `npm run build` to ensure the build runs correctly and without errors or warnings.
-- Run `yarn build:production` to ensure the build runs correctly and without errors or warnings, in production mode.
+- Run `npm run build:production` to ensure the build runs correctly and without errors or warnings, in production mode.

 ## 🚀 Releasing a new version